amitt001/kakku.org/content/posts/writing-a-database-in-go-part-2.md

 }
 ```

-`data map[string]KVRow`: this is the main data structure that stores the key-value data.
+`data map[string]KVRow`: this is the main data structure that stores key-value.
 Key is stored as a string and value is a struct of key-value data.
 The value struct can be extended to store more info like a pointer to next key.

 In relational DB terms, KVStore will be like a table and KVRow will be individual rows in the table.
 Using `map` offers faster ~O(1) access to data.